Our podcasts feature career and job-seeking insights from local, regional, and national experts.

-At State Services for the Blind (SSB), we assist people who are blind, visually impaired, DeafBlind or experiencing vision loss by providing:
+At State Services for the Blind we provide the tools, training and technology to help people who are blind, visually impaired, DeafBlind or experiencing vision loss to live independently and to prepare for, find and keep a job.

 Losing your vision can seem overwhelming at first, but you are not alone.
 We'll assess your needs to help you meet your goals.